P1-KAN: an effective Kolmogorov-Arnold network with application to hydraulic valley optimization: Numerical Results for Function Approximation

-\end{enumerate} To approximate a function $f$ with a neural network $\kappa$ we use the classical quadratic loss function defined as:
+\end{enumerate} To approximate a function $f$ with a neural network $\kappa$, we use the classical quadratic loss function defined as:

-and where $X$ is a uniform random variable on $[0,1]^d$.
-Using a stochastic gradient algorithm with the ADAM optimizer, a learning rate of $1e-3$, and a batch size of $1000$, we minimize the loss $L$.
-The MLPs use a ReLU activation function, using either 2 layers with 10, 20, 40 neurons for each layer or 3 layers with 10, 20, 40, 80, 160 neurons: In each case, the MLP are optimized by varying the number of neurons and layers, and only the result that gives the smallest loss during the iterations is kept for the plots.
-The different KAN networks are compared using the same parameterization (number of hidden layers, number of neurons, number of meshes used for the 1D functions).
-The ReLU-KAN has an additional parameter $k$, which we keep at $3$ as suggested in the original article.
-For all plots, every 100 gradient iterations, the loss is calculated more accurately using $10^5$ samples, giving a series of log-losses plotted using a moving average window of 10 results.\\ ReLU-KAN is very efficient in terms of computation time as it can be broken down into a few operations involving only the ReLU function, matrix addition and multiplication.
-On a 11th generation Intel(R) Core(TM) i7-11850H @ 2.50GHz, using the same parameterisation of the KAN nets, the P1-KAN computation time is between 1.5 and 2 times slower than the ReLU-KAN.
-For the spline version of the KAN originally from \cite{liu2024KAN}, we use \href{https://github.com/Blealtan/efficient-KANh}{the efficient Pytorch KAN implementation.} For the Fast-KAN \cite{li2024kolmogorovarnold}, we use the \href{https://github.com/ZiyaoLi/fast-KAN}{Pytorch implementation.}
+where $X$ is a uniform random variable on $[0,1]^n$.
+Using a stochastic gradient algorithm with the ADAM optimizer, a learning rate of $10^{-3}$, and a batch size of $1000$, we minimize the loss $L$.
+The MLPs use a ReLU activation function, with either 2 layers with 10, 20, 40 neurons for each layer or 3 layers with 10, 20, 40, 80, 160 neurons: \rd{On each plot}, the MLPs are optimized by varying the number of neurons and layers, and only the result that gives the smallest loss during the iterations is kept for the plots.
+The different KAN networks are compared using the same parametrization (number of hidden layers, number of neurons, number of meshes used for the 1D functions).
+The ReLU-KAN has an additional parameter $k$, which we keep at 3 as suggested in the original article. \rd{We do not attempt to optimize the number of neurons used in the different KANs: this value is fixed to 10 and is kept relatively low in order to limit the number of parameters.
+Regarding the mesh size used by the KANs, depending on the network, the default value in the original implementation or in the corresponding articles typically ranges between 5 and 15.
+Therefore, we choose to test mesh sizes \(P\) belonging to the set \(\{5, 10, 20\}\).} For all plots, every 100 gradient iterations, the loss is calculated more accurately using $10^5$ samples, giving a series of log-losses plotted using a moving average window of \rd{ 30 }results \rd{depending on the dimension}.\\ ReLU-KAN is very efficient in terms of computation time as it can be broken down into a few operations involving only the ReLU function, matrix addition, and multiplication.
+On an 11th generation Intel(R) Core(TM) i7-11850H @ 2.50GHz, using the same parametrization of the KAN nets, the P1-KAN with adaptation computation time is between 1.5 and 2 times slower than the ReLU-KAN, while the P1-KAN without adaptation gives similar computing times.
+For the spline version of the KAN originally from \cite{liu2024kan}, we use \href{https://github.com/Blealtan/efficient-KANh}{the efficient Pytorch KAN implementation.} For the Fast-KAN \cite{li2024kolmogorov}, we use the \href{https://github.com/ZiyaoLi/fast-KAN}{Pytorch implementation.}

-\subsection{Results for the A function}
+\subsection{Results for the A Function}